OoliteProject/oolite/README.md

 ## Running
 On OS X, you can run from Xcode by clicking on the appropriate icon (or choosing 'Run' from the 'Product' menu).
-On Linux/BSD/Unix, in a terminal, type `openapp oolite`
+On Linux/BSD/Unix, in a terminal, type `openapp oolite`, or if you compiled it yourself you can run it with `./oolite.app/oolite`.

 ## Git
 The Oolite source is available from github.